 » Author Archive

 The No Film School crew is here in Las Vegas for NAB 2014, along with an estimated 90,000 other content creators (!).
 Every year at NAB there’s an overwhelming amount of new filmmaking gear unveiled, so we’ll be keeping track of all the breaking news over the next several days and posting the stories here in one central place.
+Watch the playlist above or check out all of our stories below.
 More »

 It takes a village to make an independent film, and there are few villages as important and supportive as the Sundance Institute.
 If you don’t know the institute and its programs, you certainly know the films that exist because of the Institute’s immeasurable support.
 Previously I shared how I got into the Sundance Screenwriters Lab, and speculated about why I was fortunate enough to be selected this year after not making it in the past (hint: make a short – regardless of the labs, so many of this year’s festival features were adapted from shorts).
 Now that the lab and the festival are over, I’d like to share some things I learned at the life-changing (and I don’t use that term lightly) Sundance Screenwriters Lab.
 More »